ni/nimble/packages/nimble-components/README.md

 This package contains a theming system which enables changing the appearance of controls based on user preferences or application designs.

-The theming system is built on a set of design tokens that define different properties such as fonts, colors, etc. The nimble components are configured to use these theme-aware design tokens.
+The theming system is built on a set of design tokens that define different properties such as fonts, colors, etc. The Nimble components are configured to use these theme-aware design tokens.
 An application should use the same theme-aware design tokens for parts outside of the components.

 The theming system is composed of: